MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **Fixes:**

 - You can successfully make changes to a protected file using File Explorer and right-click after a password for the file has been removed.

+- You can successfully open natively protected files in the viewer without requiring the Save As, Export (EXPORT) [usage right](../configure-usage-rights.md#usage-rights-and-descriptions).

+- The Information Protection bar displays as expected in the latest version of Office apps.

 ## Version 2.2.21.0